Chester-Gillon/AVX_matrix_multiply/README.md

 AVX_matrix_multiply
 ===================

-Experiment for generating optimised AVX matrix multiply functions.
+Experiment for generating optimised AVX and FMA matrix multiply functions.
 The data types are 32-bit float complex-split and complex-interleave format.

-The software has been developed using Matlab R2017A mex under Linux 64-bit on Ubuntu 16.04, using gcc 4.9.
+The software has been developed using Matlab R2018A mex under Linux 64-bit on Ubuntu 16.04, using gcc 6.3.

 Optimisation notes